 Many young children spend the majority of their waking hours in child care facilities.
 The health impacts of environmental health exposures are especially important for this age group.
-For these reasons, the UCSF PEHSU has started a new program, the Promoting Environmental Health in Early Care and Education Project.
-This project will extend the work of the PEHSU’s Program Coordinator, Vickie Leonard, in greening child care environments.
+For these reasons, the Western States PEHSU created a program, the Promoting Environmental Health in Early Care and Education Project.
+This project extends the work of Vickie Leonard, the PEHSU’s former Program Coordinator, in greening child care environments.
 This work is based on two Toolkits developed with funding from the California Department of Pesticide Regulation: Integrated Pest Management: A Toolkit for Early Care and Education, and Green Cleaning, Sanitizing, and Disinfecting: A Toolkit for Early Care and Education.
 The Second Edition of the Green Cleaning, Sanitizing, and Disinfecting: A Toolkit for Early Care and Education was created by the Western States Pediatric Environmental Health Specialty Unit with funding from the Agency for Toxic Substances and Disease Registry.

 What is Integrated Pest Management (IPM)?

 Take a holistic view of your building by using IPM strategies to control pests.